fttlov/JCAdvance/README.md

 * **In Mode 2 (as buttons):** The engine dynamically isolates the dominant axis.
 If the vertical axis dominates, the horizontal buttons are temporarily ignored (and vice versa).
 The stick behaves like a crisp, tactile mechanical D-pad.
 * **In Mode 1 (as triggers):** If the vertical axis dominates, the stick smoothly controls `RT` or `LT`, completely ignoring horizontal buttons.
 If the horizontal axis dominates, the engine disables trigger inputs and lets you trigger `RS-LEFT` or `RS-RIGHT` buttons cleanly, completely separating trigger control from digital button presses.

+  ### 🎮 Left stick: "Auto-Sprint" Mode

+In many games, running or sprinting is assigned to a separate button.
+JCAdvance allows you to assign this button to the left stick directions.
+You can set the trigger threshold to AutoPressStickValue=90 (stick deflected by 90%) and select one of the following modes:
+- 0: Default (nothing happens)
+- 1: The button activates if the stick > AutoPressStickValue only in the front half (45 degrees)
+- 2: The button activates if the stick > AutoPressStickValue in any direction (for old games)

   ### Gyro Motion Space
   This option controls how the gyroscope interprets hand movements into mouse/stick movements depending on the tilt of your wrist (clockwise or counter-clockwise) and how you hold the gamepad (face buttons pointing toward you or horizontally).
 In DSAdvance, "0" is a hard-coded value.
 Now we have all 3 modes from the JoyShockLibrary creator: 0, 1, 2. <br>